fatihkeskin6/clanApi/README.md

 # Part 2 — BigQuery + dbt (Analytics)

-This part focuses entirely on the **data and analytics layer**.
-There is no web service here.

-The goal is to take raw CSV exports, load them into BigQuery, and turn them into an **analytics-ready dataset** using dbt — with tests and documentation included.
+The goal is to take raw CSV exports, load them into BigQuery, and turn it into an **analytics-ready dataset** using dbt, with tests and documentation included.

 ---